 - The simulation doesn’t really work with Street View mode, doesn’t cover proper areas and the layer disappears quite often,

-- The simulation doesn’t take into account the terrain declivity, so you need to separate your area for more narrow peaces depends where you are,
+- The simulation doesn’t take into account the terrain declivity, so you need to separate your area for more narrow peace depends where you are,

-- As per as aforementioned terrain declivity the simulation doesn’t work in mountainous area,
+- As per as aforementioned terrain declivity, the simulation doesn’t work in a mountainous area,

-- The simulation can’t take into account the levees when exist and basically you need to adjust your river bed area to them,
+- The simulation can’t take into account the levees when existing and basically, you need to adjust your river bed area to them,

 - High PC system requirements, the 3D mode is provided by Google Earth 7+,